mcarifio/bashenv/README.md

   `mcarifio` or `tester`.
 But it's unrealistic to dodge changes in `profile.d` especially if you make local modifications to forked files.
 In the worst case pulling from the fork might silently swallow your modifications.
 Low ceremony can have a high price.

 * Question: It seems like bashenv is (and will be) in constant flux.
 Answer: Maybe.
-It's certainly a work in progress.
+The template `_template.guard.sh` seems be solidifying and I've not added many functions to `bashenv.lib.sh`.
+If anything, I should remove much of the stuff at the bottom of the file.
   I have checked in code that I know doesn't work.
 But you can too and it (probably) won't break your environment.
   I think of bashenv as "sparse": one guard or source file doesn't affect another.
-The only global file that affects everything is `bashenv.lib.sh`.
-It contains utility functions that have been refactored out.
+The only global file that affects everything is
+  `bashenv.lib.sh`.
+It contains utility functions that have been factored out.
 If you can't load that you'll know it first thing when you log in.
 After that, each guard or source file is independent.
-The error messages are unsightly but not fatal.
+The error messages are unsightly but rarely fatal.